-An up to date list of appointed process servers can be found at the Pasco Clerk and Comptroller’s Office on their website: Process Servers.
-If you would like more information on how to become a Special Process Server, visit the Special Process Server page.
+An up to date list of appointed process servers can be found on our Approved Special Process Servers page.
+If you would like more information on how to become a Special Process Server, visit the Special Process Server Application page.

 For information about having your documents served, call the Civil Process Unit at (727) 815-7188 or (352) 518-5001.
 Our offices are located at West Operations Building, 7432 Little Road, New Port Richey, FL 34654 and 36409 County Road 52, Dade City, FL 33525.
 We are available Monday-Friday 8:00am – 4:30pm.
 Our mailing address is 8700 Citizen Drive, New Port Richey, FL 34654

 For service of process, at a minimum, you must provide the Civil Process Unit with the original process or certified copy with a copy for service for each individual, the best address available where the document is to be served, and postage paid envelope(s) to return all documents.